-Can’t pay your taxes this year?
+Are you asking yourself “what if I owe taxes and can’t pay?”
 You’re not alone.
 Each year, about one out of six people owe taxes when they file their tax return – and many of them can’t pay right away.

-Many people ask why they would file if they can’t pay.
+Many people ask themselves why they would file if I owe the IRS and can’t pay.
 After all, why create a tax bill?
 Because not filing only makes matters worse.
 Here’s why.

 Four reasons you should file even if you can’t pay